 "I thought he had a beat on it and the fans got in the way and the umpires got it right," Dodgers manager Dave Roberts said after the game.

-Two fans were ejected from the game, stadium officials told The Athletic.
+Two fans were ejected from the game.
 The fan who grabbed the glove was identified in the report as season-ticket holder Austin Capobianco.
+Capobianco and the other ejected fan, identified as John Peter, initially said they were told they would be allowed to return to Yankee Stadium for Game 5 on Wednesday.

-"That looked ridiculous from my perspective," said Tommy Edman afterward.
+"That looked ridiculous from my perspective," Edman said.
 "The guy was trying to yank his glove off and pulled on his wrist and it looked like he got ejected, which I'm glad he did.
 That was unacceptable for a fan."

 They always say when you go to a baseball game, there's a chance you'll see something you've never seen before.
-This amusing play is yet another in a long line of examples.
+This unique play is yet another in a long line of examples.
 Of course, we have to acknowledge the injury risk there with fans grabbing and clawing at Betts' hand.
 Capobianco's brother told The Athletic that Betts was swearing at them and it's hard to blame him.
 The players need to feel safe while plying their trade.
-Betts appears to be unharmed, though, so we can laugh.

 "When it comes to the first-inning play, it doesn't matter," he said.
 "We lost.
 It's irrelevant.
 I'm fine, he's fine, everything is cool.
 We lost the game and that's what I'm gonna focus on.
 We gotta turn the page and get ready for tomorrow."